moonbuggy/docker-dnsmasq-updater/README.md

 <!--lint disable no-undefined-references no-shortcut-reference-link-->

 # Docker Dnsmasq Updater
-Automatically update a remote hosts file with Docker container hostnames.
+Automatically update a local or remote hosts file with Docker container hostnames.

 *   [Rationale](#rationale)
 *   [What It Does](#what-it-does)